bullhorn/rest-api-docs/source/includes/entityref/_employeepay.md

         <tr class="odd">
             <td>location</td>
             <td>To-one association</td>
             <td>The location IDs associated with the employee’s earnings as synced with the Bullhorn ATS.
-This is required to update the Paycheck UI for your client.</td>
+This is a required field.</td>
             <td>X</td>
             <td></td>
         </tr>